simgrid/simgrid/docs/source/app_smpi.rst

 :ref:`smpi/display-allocs<cfg=smpi/display-allocs>` options and provide hints at the end of execution.

-SMPI will also report MPI handle (MPI_Comm, Request, Datatype) leaks at the end of execution.
+SMPI will also report MPI handle (Comm, Request, Op, Datatype...) leaks at the end of execution.
 This can help identify memory leaks that can trigger crashes and slowdowns.
 By default it only displays the number of leaked items detected.
 Option :ref:`smpi/list-leaks:n<cfg=smpi/list-leaks>` can be used to display the